 Credit & Debt

-If you've attended any two or four-year universities or plan to in the future, you've probably heard the old mantra that the cost of education is an investment into your future.
+If you've attended any two or four-year universities or plan to in the future, you've probably heard the old mantra that the cost of education is an investment in your future.
 Sure college is expensive, and by attending you're delaying earning a salary by a few years, but the payoff is what makes it all worthwhile.